-An additional core concept of ISAD(G) is "multilevel description".
+An additional core concept of ISAD(G) is "multilevel description."
 ISAD(G) is based on a "multilevel" model that assumes (though does not prescribe) that the focus of a single description is the set of all the records accumulated by a single person or group (a fonds), and that the description begins with a description of the record set, as a single and complete thing.

 The description may then proceed to describe parts of the whole, and parts of the parts, all linked together to form a single, self-contained hierarchy.

-RiC-CM models what may be described as "multidimensional description".
+RiC-CM models what may be described as "multidimensional description."
 Rather than a hierarchy, the description may take the form of a graph or network.
 Modelling description as a graph accommodates the single, fonds-based, multilevel description modelled in ISAD(G), but also enables a more open description of the often-complex and mixed provenance of records found in a fonds.
-The model makes it possible to describe sets of records with complex origination, for example, a record series that documents one activity that is performed serially by a succession of different groups, and at the same time, situate the series within the fonds of the different groups that serially had the activity as a responsibility.
+The model makes it possible, using various relations between record resources and agents or activities, to describe sets of records with complex origination, for example, a record series that documents one activity that is performed serially by a succession of different groups, and at the same time, situate the series within the fonds of the different groups that serially had responsibility for the activity.

 In a multidimensional approach to description, the records and record set(s), their interrelations with one another, their interrelations with persons, groups, and activities, and each of these with one another, are represented as a network within which an individual fonds may be situated.
-The immediate context of each fonds is established, though its boundaries are permeable, as it exists within a network of interrelated, records and record set(s), persons, groups, and activities.
+The immediate context of each fonds is established, though its boundaries are permeable, as it exists within a network of interrelated records and record sets, persons, groups, and activities.